To put it simply, Dr. Scott Engel researches people’s behavior.

 Here’s a look at how the scientists at the Center for Biobehavioral Research are trying to make a difference for patients, how smartphones help with that — and how a small-town farm boy ended up pursuing a Ph.D. and then a research career.

-Path to research
+Path to behavior research

 Dr. Engel grew up working on his family farm at Fisher, Minnesota, a small town near Grand Forks, North Dakota.
 It’s directly north of Fargo, North Dakota, which is home to the research center.